TRAVELING WITH FIREARMS TO AFRICA

 Many countries require that you obtain a visa to enter the country.
 Namibia and South Africa do not.
 Visa information for the countries that require a visa are listed under the VISA & FIREARM REGULATIONS BY COUNTRY tab.
 Be sure to apply for your visa early enough to avoid rush fees or causing yourself to be denied entry into your destination country.
 You may want to utilize the services of one of the companies that specialize in helping you acquire your visa.

-TRAVEL ROUTES AND AN AIRPORT TO AVOID
+TRAVEL ROUTES TO AFRICA AND AN AIRPORT TO AVOID

 Do not fly to or through England with a firearm!
 British laws pertaining to firearms are a royal pain and should be avoided at all costs!
 It is possible to book straight through Heathrow and change flights, but possible flight delays requiring overnight stays or airport transfers are risky!
 The best routes to Southern Africa are directly to Johannesburg from Atlanta on Delta or from Washington (Dulles) of New York (JFK), and then on to your hunting destination.
 Another good route is through Frankfort, Germany and then on Lufthansa to destinations such as Windhoek, Namibia and Dar es Salaam, Tanzania.
 Traveling through Amsterdam offers good access to several Southern Africa countries, but this route requires advance notification and approval to travel with firearms in your possession.